ServiceNow Implementation: Process, Best Practices, and More

 Recognition Underscores the Stakes

-ServiceNow’s leadership in AI‑powered IT Service Management (ITSM) has been validated by Gartner.
+Gartner has validated ServiceNow’s leadership in AI‑powered IT Service Management (ITSM).

 In the 2025 Gartner Magic Quadrant for AI applications in ITSM, ServiceNow is the only company to be named a Leader.
 The platform also ranks first in critical capabilities for ITSM practitioners and autonomous ITSM use cases.